TRIBAL FIRMING PROGRAM

 The AWBA must satisfy a replenishment obligation by June 1 of the third year for an M&I obligation and fifth year for an irrigation replenishment.
 The entity responsible for creating the replenishment obligation must reimburse the AWBA by paying the actual or estimated water replenishment costs or by delivering water or long-term storage credits to the AWBA for an amount equal to the obligation.
 Repayment must be within one year.

-The Claims Resolution Act of 2010, which includes the White Mountain Apache Tribe Water Rights Quantification Agreement (Quantification Agreement), was signed by President Barack Obama on Dec.
+The Claims Resolution Act of 2010, which includes the White Mountain Apache Tribe (WMAT) Water Rights Quantification Agreement (Quantification Agreement), was signed by President Barack Obama on Dec.
 8, 2010.
 The Quantification Agreement requires that the AWBA firm up to 3,750 acre-feet per year of water until 2108.
 This obligation is part of the 8,724 acre-feet per year firming requirement identified for future settlements under the AWSA.
 The WMAT intends to lease the water made available under the agreement, thus the AWBA’s firming responsibilities will be to the lessees.
-The enforceability date of the Quantification Agreement is currently April 30, 2021, but could be extended.
+The enforceability date of the Quantification Agreement is currently December 30, 2027.